us0p/alexandria/library/programming/tests/007-monkey_patching.md

 }
 ```
 ## Monkey patching with commonjs modules
-commonjs modules are chaced and we can easily change the properties or methods of the module within this cache.
+commonjs modules are cached and we can easily change the properties or methods of the module within this cache.
 After the change, the module will be used with the new properties or methods and when the module is required again it will be used with the new properties or methods thanks to the cache.
 commonjs share the same instance of the module when required multiple times, which is the singleton pattern.
 ```javascript
 // counter.js